unfor19/kubernetes-localdev/README.md

 # kubernetes-localdev

-Create a local Kubernetes development environment, including HTTPS/TLS and OAuth2/OIDC authentication.
+Create a local Kubernetes development environment on Windows and WSL2, including HTTPS/TLS and OAuth2/OIDC authentication.

 ## Requirements